As a Middle Eastern, predominately Muslim nation, Egypt's nightlife isn't big on partying and drinking alcohol.

 There are various clubs, discos, casinos, and bars, but it's not a massive part of the culture.

-That being said, Egypt is full of life, and there are many other things to do for nightly entertainment while you are in Egypt.
+That being said, Egypt is full of life, and there is a long list of things to do for nightly entertainment while in Egypt.

 Egypt Nightlife – How to Party in Egypt

 Bars and clubs in the downtown area usually start to fill up around 10 pm, so this is the best time to go.
 Some shut their doors by 2 am, while others remain open until 4 am and beyond.

 Egyptians like to dress smartly.
 Even during the day, though it's often blazing hot, men usually wear long pants and shoes.
 When going out at night, it's essential to look good.